Looking to start or finish a degree but need help paying for it? Visit financial aid resources

-For every 2 hours of volunteering, Reality Check will pay up to $50 towards the cost of a training.
+we will pay up to $50 toward the cost of a training!

-Whether you want to work in Prevention, Treatment, or Recovery, you will need to be certified.
+Whether you want to work in Prevention, Treatment, or Recovery, you need to be certified.

 - Certified Recover Support Worker (CRSW)